microsoft/finops-toolkit/docs-mslearn/toolkit/bicep-registry/modules.md

 }
 ```

-For details about the parameters for each module, see the module details below.
+For details about the parameters for each module, see the following module details.

 <br>